-During the year 2006 the timeliness of weekly reporting of AFP was extremely poor at 38%.
+During the year 2007 the timeliness of weekly reporting of AFP was extremely poor at 45%.
+However it showed a slight improvement from the previous year where this figure stood at 38%.
 Steps have been taken to educate the infection control nurses who are responsible for this activity in sentinel sites with repeated supervisions by the central as well as the regional level authorities.